Christmas in Iceland is a big deal!

 Harpa Concert Hall

-- Shopping on Laugavegur – The shops along this street range from gift shops to Icelandic design stores, thrift shops and art galleries, so you can be sure to find the perfect gift for whoever you are shopping for.
+The shops along this street range from gift shops to Icelandic design stores, thrift shops, and art galleries, so you can be sure to find the perfect gift for whoever you are shopping for.

-- The Little Christmas Shop (Litla Jólabúðin) is an adorable place to go for any Christmas decor.
+The Little Christmas Shop (Litla Jólabúðin) is an adorable place to go for any Christmas decor.
 Right outside their shop is a big red mailbox.
-Here you can send a letter to the Icelandic Santa Claus – FUN!
+Here you can send a letter to the Icelandic Santa Claus – the kids love this!

 Árbær Open Air Museum

-If you meet an Icelander while you’re out enjoying the festivities, make sure to tell them Gleðileg Jól (Merry Christmas!)
+Oh, and if you meet an Icelander while you’re out enjoying the festivities, flash them your best smile and tell them Gleðileg Jól (Merry Christmas)!